-There is a fat chance your online store is suffering from a high cart abandonment rates when customers are not offered their preferred mode of payment.
-Even with credit cards, there are several service providers like Mastercard, Visa, American Express, etc. which your target customers will be using with varying frequency.
+There is a fat chance your online store is suffering from high cart abandonment rates when customers are not offered their preferred mode of payment.
+Even with credit cards, there are several service providers like Mastercard, Visa, American Express, etc. which your target customers will be used with varying frequency.

 To overcome this issue, optimize the checkout process to accept multiple payment modes that are regionally preferred by customers.
-For instance, there is a huge user base for Alipay in China whereas customers from Netherlands and Germany bank on iDEAL.
+For instance, there is a huge user base for Alipay in China whereas customers from the Netherlands and Germany bank on iDEAL.
 Understand customers and survey them to find their preferred payment mode.